 26. No-Bake Rice Treat Bites

 Punch up the classic, kid-favorite crispy rice treat with freeze-dried strawberries.
 In addition to incorporating a little more fruit into your kids’ diets, these sweet bites don’t need to be baked, so you can have a plate of them ready in just a few minutes.
-Recipe from Cottor Crunch can be found here.
+The recipe from Cottor Crunch can be found here.

 Feel-good fact: These sweet treats pack a little extra vitamin C into a snacking slot that could easily be filled with empty calories.